siblings, meet rivalry

 Drives me batty.

-3. Elizabeth said,
+3. Elizabeth replied:

 Today my boys were fighting over which of them would get to put a wooden bead back in the box.
 My husband finally took another one out of the box so they could each put one away.